babligan/babligan.github.io/_posts/2021-06-28-passing-the-phish.md

 ![[sent.png]](/assets/img/gophish/sent.png)

-Now that our phishing server works as expected, in the next post, we'll integrate it with evilginx in rder to capture credententials.
+Now that our phishing server works as expected, in the next post, we'll integrate it with evilginx in order to capture credentials.